-An MRI scan of the shoulder provides you with insight into the nature and possible causes of your symptoms: shoulder joint, wear/arthrosis or inflammation.
+A scoulder scan provides you with insight into the nature and possible causes of your symptoms: shoulder joint, wear/arthrosis or inflammation.
 We can help you with a targeted MRI scan – without a referral - within one week.
 You learn the result in the week after the examination so you know where you stand.
 You receive the recorded images on a CD-ROM.

 One of the nurses will gladly advise you of the options for undergoing an MRI scan in a personal advisory consultation.

 MRI (magnetic resonance imaging) is a technique for examining the most vital organs and blood vessels in detail.
 During the examination, the MRI scanner creates a large number of images of your shoulder by using a large magnetic field, so cross-sections can be created.
 The computer presents the images as slices to facilitate subsequent assessment of the results.
 Our specialists can view the images at any random angle, allowing them to observe details from 5 mm.
 The magnetic field and the radiofrequency waves are not harmful to your health.